xdSAMUbx/Desarrollo-web/README.md

 ## What's Web Development?

-<p>The main purpose for this repository is develop my full stack skills, that mean that I'll show by this repository all projects I go throught to develop with some tools like: </p>
+<p>The main purpose for this repository is develop my full stack skills, that means that I'll show by this repository all projects tha I made, using some tools like: </p>
 <ol>
     <li>HTML</li>
     <li>CSS</li>